TamaraVasiljev/StatsAndBooze/README.md

 ## Description

-StatsandBooze is an R package designed to find the appropriate date among all partecipants for having a beer :beers: (or a diet coke :bubble_tea:).
+StatsandBooze is an R package designed to find the appropriate date among all participants for having a beer :beers: (or a diet coke :bubble_tea:).
-Given a list of partecipants and their availability dates as input, this package may be used to find the common date when all partecipants can be part of the happy hours.
+Given a list of participants and their availability dates as input, this package may be used to find the common date when all partecipants can be part of the happy hours.

 ### Main functions

-* <ins>**parse_dates**</ins>: requires as input a list of partecipants with their availability dates.
+* <ins>**parse_dates**</ins>: requires as input a list of participants with their availability of dates.
 Dates could be expressed in several ways (more details below, Date Format section).
-It may be used to output a list of all single availability dates in date format for each partecipant.
+It may be used to output a list of all single availability of dates in date format for each participant.
-* <ins>**decide_happy_hour**</ins>: requires as input a list of dates in date format to find the common availability date among all partecipants.
+* <ins>**decide_happy_hour**</ins>: requires as input a list of dates in date format to find the common availabile date among all participants.

 ## Installation Process